cuba-platform/emailtemplate-addon/README.md

 - the **To** field;
 - the **Cc** field;
 - the **Bcc** field;
-- the **Email body report** lookup field.
+- the **Report template to generate body** lookup field.

 ![email-template-editor](img/email-template-editor.png)

-If the report type is report with entity user can set entity for template.
-User can set report parameters as well.
+If the report type is a report with an entity you can set entity for a template.
+In addition, you can set report parameters.

 ![email-template-editor-entity](img/email-template-editor-entity.png)

-If the report type is report with entities user can set entities for template.
-User can set report parameters as well.
+If the report type is a report with entities you can set entities for a template.
+In addition, you can set report parameters.

 ![email-template-editor-entities](img/email-template-editor-entities.png)

-## 3.2.2.
-Email Template Editor From Designer
+### 3.1.2.
+Creating Email Template From Designer

-The screen to create template from designer consists of the following elements:
+The screen to create a template from designer consists of the following elements:

+The following parameters are available for editing:

 - the **Name** field;
 - the **Code** field;